betterscientificsoftware/bssw.io/Articles/Blog/Sustaining-MPICH.md

 Does each commit message explain what change is being made and why?
 These are helpful breadcrumbs for developers and users when they are investigating some issue in the code.
-Commit messages capture the context of a change when it was made, moreso than inline comments which can get stale over time.
+Commit messages capture the context of a change when it was made, more so than inline comments which can get stale over time.
 Furthermore, tools like [git bisect][bisect] are better able to track down the exact commit a bug was introduced when every commit can be built and tested independently.